Skip to main content

 1) Lawful.
 Purchase is funded and authorized by law or regulation, and the requested item/service fits the appropriation which is being used.
 See 48 CFR 13.301(a) and 31 USC 1301(a).

 2) Legitimate Government Need.
-Request is for official purposes and not for the personal benefit of a Government employee.
+Request is for official purposes and not for the personal benefit of a government employee.

 3) Bona Fide Need (Current Year Appropriation).
 Request is for the need of the current year of the appropriation.
 This rule does not prevent maintaining a legitimate inventory at reasonable and historical levels.
 See 31 USC 1502.